How to Wave Hair: 4 Different Ways to Achieve the Beach Waves Hair

 2. Use mousse for some help.

-In general, hairspray should be sufficient to lock in your beach waves, but if you’re hair is prone to falling limp, you may need some styling mousse like the TRESemmé Flawless Curls Extra Hold Mousse.
+In general, hairspray should be sufficient to lock in your beach waves, but if your hair is prone to falling limp, you may need some styling mousse like the TRESemmé Flawless Curls Extra Hold Mousse.
 This product can also work to help revive any flat or limp ringlets, as it gives some bounce to your strands.
 After you apply the product, scrunch the mousse and your hair together as you go for bigger, rejuvenated curls.